bricesarver/pseudo-it/README.md

 This is being converted into a true (and easier to follow/extend) Python package and will eventually be replaced.

+***I am currently tracking down I/O issues and/or bugs in various applications used for the nocall masking, possibly with bedtools sort.
+Be aware that using --nocall is EXTREMELY memory intensive for full genomes after reverting to a non-streaming approach this weekend (~400 GB (!) memory footprint for a mammalian genome).
+I an extending masking to its own module.
+You could also pull the devel branch which as the old stream-based processing.***

 Requires:

 1. [Biopython][1]